 The festival has five sites: Harbin Ice and Snow World, which enchants with gigantic ice and snow sculptures, some as high as houses, stunningly illuminated at night; Sun Island International Snow Sculpture Art Expo, with giant snow sculptures which are also lit at night; other sites are the Harbin Ice Lantern Fair, the Wanda Ice Lantern World and the Songhua River Ice and Snow Happy Valley.

-You should book your accommodation well in advance since hotel prices are rising fast.
-The entrance tickets are also not cheap but the Harbin Ice and Snow Festival is really worth a visit at least once in your life.
+You should book your accommodation well in advance since hotel prices rise fast.
+The entrance tickets are also not cheap but this is really worth a visit at least once in your life.
 (By The Travelling Colognian)

 The annual Sapporo Snow Festival, locally known as Sapporo Yuki Matsuri, is a seven-day winter celebration in Sapporo (the largest city in Japan’s northern Hokkaido island), site of the 1972 Winter Olympics.
 It has been held since 1950.
 With over two million visitors and 12 international teams vying for first place in its famous ice and snow sculpting contest, Sapporo Snow Festival is the highlight of winter celebrations in Japan.

 Another venue for ice sculptures – this time on the other side of the world – is St Paul Winter Carnival, which dates back to 1886, making it the oldest winter festival in the United States.